 Washington State Cougars: So the Cougs went down to Tuscon and lost in blowout fashion crushing any dreams of a bowl in 2013 beat the Arizona Wildcats by a touchdown.
 WSU needs one more win to go be bowl eligible for the first time since 2006 — and probably go to their first bowl game since 2003.
 Also Mike Leach is 8-14 in two seasons at WSU, Paul Wulff was 9-40 in four.

 I was born and raised a Coug; so when it came to choosing a college, there really was no other choice.
-I am a Communications Major (with an emphasis in broadcasting).
+I am a Social Sciences Major -- Communication and History emphasis.
 Currently I host a Sports Talk Radio Show on KUGR College Radio, the show is called Sports with Neil (hence the blogs title).
-I hope you enjoy my show and the blog!
+I hope you enjoy the site.